keshav211/aktosubmission/readme.md

 ## Running the Flask Application

-Copy the address in generated from the interact.sh terminal in the url part in the flask app.
+Copy the address generated from the interact.sh terminal into the URL part in the Flask app.

 Run the application directly on your machine: